HomeWorksAbout meLinkedinResumeContact

 Current user purchasing flow

-↑ Current User flow: From google search to post purchase
+↑ Current Journey map: From google search to post purchase

 Service Blueprint & User Flow - Filter